Stroke Rehabilitation Elsevier eBook on VitalSource, 5th Edition

-- Case studies challenge students to apply rehabilitation concepts to realistic scenarios.
+- Case studies challenge you to apply rehabilitation concepts to realistic scenarios.

 - Evidence-based clinical trials and outcome studies clearly outline the basis for stroke interventions.

-- A survivor's perspective is included in one chapter to give students a better understanding of the stroke rehabilitation process from the client'' point-of-view.
+- A survivor's perspective is included in one chapter to give you a better understanding of the stroke rehabilitation process from the client point-of-view.

 - Multidisciplinary approach highlights discipline-specific distinctions in stroke rehabilitation among occupation and physical therapists, physicians, and speech-language pathologists.

-- Review questions in each chapter help students assess their understanding of rehabilitation concepts.
+- Review questions in each chapter help you assess your understanding of rehabilitation concepts.

-- Key terms and chapter objectives at the beginning of each chapter help students study more efficiently.
+- Key terms and chapter objectives at the beginning of each chapter help you study more efficiently.

 - NEW!
-Revised and expanded content keeps students up to date on the latest information in all areas of stroke rehabilitation.
+Revised and expanded content keeps you up to date on the latest information in all areas of stroke rehabilitation.